MaryTim/InPost/README.md

 ## Anything else?

 ### Design tradeoffs

-The strongest part of this project is not only what it does, but what I deliberately chose not to build.

 I originally planned to build a native iOS app, since that is where I have the most experience.
 During implementation, I decided to prioritize the backend engine: data ingestion, spatial queries, fallback-neighbor computation, filter auditing, and the recommendation logic.
 The web frontend is intentionally simple and exists mainly to make the backend behavior visible.